g-p-g/yablo/README.md

 ![yablo overview](http://i.imgur.com/KrE1POD.png)

-Notifications are sent as JSON POST requests to the registered webhooks, which are referred as callbacks.
-To register a webhook, a HTTP requests needs to be sent to the front server, which redirects the request to the watch server, which then records the subscription.
+Notifications are sent as JSON POST requests to registered webhooks, which are referred as callbacks.
+To register a webhook, a HTTP request needs to be sent to the front server, which redirects the request to the watch server, which then records the subscription.

+Consult the [wiki](https://github.com/g-p-g/yablo/wiki) for more information.
+Improvements to the documentation and code are very welcome!

 ## Sample callbacks